quaddama9e/dji-technical-stuff/davinci-manual-flash-firmware-in-gl300-rc.md

 Dji-Pro #
 ```

-If any of the kernel copies is damaged, go to "[Reflashing kernel](#reflashing-kernel)"
+If any of the kernel copies is damaged, go to "[Re-flashing kernel](#re-flashing-kernel)"
 chapter below.
 If primary kernel starts booting properly, let's look into further
 log messages.